Introduction to Köpenick Palace

 The Infamous Köpenick Trick

-Köpenick Palace gained international attention in the early 20th century when it became the setting for one of Germany’s most famous pranks.
-In 1906, a shoemaker named Wilhelm Voigt disguised himself as a Prussian military officer, marched into the town hall of Köpenick, and ordered the arrest of the mayor, as well as the confiscation of the city treasury.
-The incident caused a sensation and inspired numerous books, plays, and films.
+In the early 20th century, Köpenick Palace became the backdrop for one of Germany’s best known pranks.
+In 1906, German shoemaker Wilhelm Voigt dressed as a Prussian military officer and marched into the town hall of Köpenick and ordered the mayor arrested plus contents of the city treasury seized.
+The incident drew much attention, as book, plays, and films followed.

 Explore the Palace

-Visitors to Köpenick Palace can explore its stunning rooms and exhibition areas, which provide a vivid portrayal of the palace’s history and the lives of its former inhabitants.
-The interior showcases a blend of architectural styles, ranging from the original Gothic elements to the baroque splendor of Frederick William I’s renovations.
+The rooms and exhibition areas of Köpenick Palace give visitors a vivid illustration of the images of the palace’s history and the lives of its former inhabitants.
+This architectural patchwork consists of Gothic as much of the original as the subsequent baroque splendor of Frederick William I’s renovations.

 The Grand Hall

-The heart of the palace is the grand hall, which impresses with its high ceilings, exquisite stucco work, and intricate frescoes.
-Step into this magnificent space and be transported back in time to the elite gatherings and festivities that once took place here.
+The palace’s grand hall is the heart of the palace and a show piece of high ceilings, exquisite stucco work and intricate frescoes.
+Step inside, you may be transported back in time to the lavish assembly and revelry this space saw.

 The Royal Apartments